marcusbiermann/marcusbiermann.github.io/site/content/_index.md

   - title: Tracing the International Transmission of a Crisis Through Multinational Firms
-    subtitle: (with Kilian Huber), Revision requested by the Journal of Finance, February 2021
+    subtitle: (with Kilian Huber), Revision requested by the Journal of Finance, March 2023
     link: https://drive.google.com/open?id=1PMjWCTguR3_jCHk7fG0fO6IycnLCv9fc
-    description: " This paper shows that idiosyncratic shocks to individual firms can affect growth all over the world, even if shocked firms have no direct foreign connections and no operations abroad.
-We identify an idiosyncratic shock to a German bank, which caused the bank to cut lending to German borrowers.
-Multinational parent firms located in Germany became financially constrained.
-In response, international affiliates of affected parents supported their parent by lending through internal capital markets and became constrained themselves.
-The real growth of affiliates fell sharply and took three years to fully recover.
-Though the initial shock only hit the domestic activities of a firm in Germany, the impact in other countries was sizable (for instance, around 0.4 percent of aggregate sales in Austria and the Czech Republic).
-The findings reveal that idiosyncratic shocks to individual firms influence economic outcomes far beyond firms’ direct scope of operation."
+    description: We show that multinational firms transmit shocks across countries through their internal capital markets.
+We study a credit supply shock to parent firms in Germany.
+International affiliates outside Germany supported their parents through internal lending, became financially constrained themselves, and experienced lower real growth.
+We find that managers were "Darwinist" with respect to international affiliates but "Socialist" in the home country, that internal capital markets transmitted the credit shock more strongly than a non-financial shock, and that access to developed credit markets attenuated the real effects.
+The total real impact of shock transmission through multinationals on foreign economies was large.
     headline: Working Papers
     alt_links:
       alt_link_1_title: ""